 Here we created a new container named “newlampstack” from the image ubuntu:lampstack.

-To use our new image in future or if we want to deploy it in any other machine, first we have to publish it on a registry.
+To use our new image in the future or if we want to deploy it in any other machine, first we have to publish it on a registry.
 There are many different registries you can use.
-Here I am using Docker hub registry.
+Here I am using the Docker hub registry.

 Docker Hub Registry

-Docker hub is public image registry service in which you can publish your images, test them and you can deploy it to any host.
-To publish in docker hub you should create an account on Dockerhub.
-Once you registered in docker hub then you can proceed with publishing your image.
+Docker hub is a public image registry service in which you can publish your images, test them and you can deploy it to any host.
+To publish in the docker hub you should create an account on Dockerhub.
+Once you registered in the docker hub then you can proceed with publishing your image.

 First, log in to the registry by issuing the command